OrderLab/xinda/README.md

 # Overview

-This repo contains the source code of (1) Xinda, a slow-fault testing pipeline; and (2) ADR, a lightweight runtime slow-fault detection library.
+This repo contains the source code of (1) Xinda, an automated slow-fault testing pipeline; and (2) ADR, a lightweight runtime slow-fault detection library.
 The following sections are for building and running Xinda.
 More information about ADR can be found [here](adr).

 # Xinda